 Dr Kinsella studied medicine at the Royal College of Surgeons in Ireland, where he graduated in 2012 and obtained membership (MRCPI) in 2015.

-Moving to Australia, he undertook physician training at the Austin Hospital where he is currently a joint trainee in microbiology and infectious diseases.
+After moving to Australia and undertaking physician training at the Austin Hospital, he became a joint trainee in microbiology and infectious diseases.